wickenico/crypto-ticker-widget.js/README.md

 - DONE: Errorhandling for missing json objects
 - DONE: Add up and down symbols
-- Fallback to Coinpaprika course
+- DONE: Fallback to Bitfinex course
-- New Parameter for a specific amount
+- DONE: New Parameter for a specific amount
+- Update images and description